isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-04-30-History-Through-Postcards.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/Nihombashi.png">
 Featuring the Nihonbashi Broadway in Tokyo, this postcard was sent by Fukujima Tōsaku to Ejiri Koichirō, the proprietor of the pharmacy, K. Ejiri & Co., in Singapore.
 Fukujima had visited Ejiri in Singapore.
-On the reverse of the postcard (left) is a stock message to inform those who had hosted Fukujima during his travels that he had returned safely to Japan and to thank them for their kind hospitality. <i>Dated April 1923.
-Accession no.: B32413805D_0100.</i>
+On the reverse of the postcard (left) is a stock message to inform those who had hosted Fukujima during his travels that he had returned safely to Japan and to thank them for their kind hospitality. *Dated April 1923.
+Accession no.: B32413805D_0100.*
 </div>
 ```